openapi-ts/openapi-typescript/docs/node.md

 The generator installs its own JavaScript TypeScript compiler.
 Your application can use TypeScript 7 independently.
 For AST factories, type guards, printers, and AST types, import `ts` from `openapi-typescript` so your code uses the same compiler as the generator.

+The JavaScript compiler remains an install-time dependency (about 23.6 MB unpacked for TypeScript 5.9.3).
+Package managers can share it with a compatible application compiler; TypeScript 7 applications need both versions installed.
+It is not included in the generated types.

 **Migration:** replace `import ts from "typescript"` with `import { ts } from "openapi-typescript"` in code that creates or manipulates the generator's AST.
 This includes `transform`, `postTransform`, and `transformProperty` callbacks and `ts.Node`/`ts.TypeNode` annotations.
 Do not mix AST nodes from a different compiler version: their `SyntaxKind` values may differ.
 This change does not require changing the compiler used to typecheck your application.

 ::: tip Recommended